'MasterChef Junior' star Ben Watkins dies at 14 after battling rare cancer

 Edwards said Watkins died of a heart attack.
 His family is grieving their tremendous loss.

-Watkins was only 11-year-old when he won over fans competing on the sixth season of "MasterChef Junior."
+Watkins was only 11-years-old when he won over fans competing on the sixth season of "MasterChef Junior."

 "MasterChef Junior" host Gordon Ramsey tweeted his condolences, writing in part, "Ben you were an incredibly talented home cook and even stronger young man.
 Your young life had so many tough turns but you always persevered.
 Sending all the love to Ben Watkins' family with this terrible loss."